valerytschopp/edx-configuration/heat-templates/README.md

 ```

 Now, run the `edx-multi-node.yaml` playbook using this inventory file on the
-`app_servers` group.
+`app_master` group.
 You may also want to run database migrations at this
 point:

 ```
 cd /var/tmp/edx-configuration/playbooks
+ansible-playbook \
+    -i ../../edx-configuration-secrets/app_master.ini \
-ansible-playbook -i ../../edx-configuration-secrets/app_master.ini openstack-multi-node.yml --limit app_servers [-e migrate_db=yes]
+    --limit app_master [-e migrate_db=yes] \
+    openstack-multi-node.yml
 ```

 After the run finishes, go back to your local terminal stop the server, and